 - Cinnamon.
 You can certainly make these with just apples and butter, but a little cinnamon adds warmth and depth of flavor.
 Plus, don’t apples and cinnamon just go together?
 I love using Ceylon cinnamon for its deep flavor and added nutritional benefits.

-How to Make Cooked Apples On The Stovetop
+How To Make Cooked Apples On The Stovetop

 - After about a minute, you should hear the apples sizzling.
 Give them a good stir to incorporate the butter and cinnamon.